alex386/EEGPatternizer/README.md

 # EEGPatternizer
-This C# program convert EEG signals to image patterns.
+This C# program converts EEG signals to image patterns.